thombashi/cmakew/README.rst

       --build-type {Debug,Release}
                             defaults to Debug.
       --generator GENERATOR
-                            generator that pass to cmake. default value will be decided by execution platform: (a) if executed at Windows and Visual Studio is installed in C: or D: drive, cmakew will pass 'Visual Studio NN' as a generator to cmake. (b) "Unix Makefiles" otherwise
+                            generator that passes to cmake. the default value decided by execution platform: (a) if executed at Windows and Visual Studio is installed in C: or D: drive, cmakew pass 'Visual Studio NN' as a generator to cmake. (b) "Unix Makefiles" otherwise

 Dependencies
 ============
 Python 2.7+ or 3.3+

 - `logbook <http://logbook.readthedocs.io/en/stable/>`__